 The law of the ladder states that for each product, there is a ladder with the first product (Google, for search engine), the second (Pepsi, for coke), the third, etc.

-Your marketing strategy depends on which rung you are.
-Avis did well when it admitted being number two in its ads.
+Your marketing strategy depends on which rung you are at.
+Avis did well when it admitted to being number two in its ads.

 Your prospects will only accept a message consistent with your position on the ladder (in the market).

 -> do not pretend to be number one when you are number two.

 The number of rungs on your ladder depends on the interest (high or low) in your product.